 Throughout its history the Commission has conducted research and undertaken studies on how to best improve local government.
 The Commission has published more than 192 reports, position paper, letters and associated documents on various issues covering the following areas: Organizations, Operations, Real Asset Management, Risk Management, Legislation, Courts, Contracting, Local Government Policy, County Security and Commission related documents.

 In 1964 the Los Angeles County Board of Supervisors adopted County Ordinance 3.16 which established the Los Angeles County Citizens' Economy and Efficiency Committee.
 After nine years, the Board re-designated the Committee as a Commission.
 The County Ordinance under which the Commission derives its authority provides for the appointment of twenty-one Commissioners; four appointments by each of the five Supervisors with the twenty-first appointment being the preceding year's Foreperson of the Los Angeles County Grand Jury.
 Commissioners are appointed to serve a two-year term, but may serve longer if requested to do so by their appointing Supervisor.

 The commissioners, as recognized leaders within the public service, corporate, legal and academic segments of society, bring a uniquely focused perspective to the Commission's review and analysis of local government policy, management and operations.
 This capability is exemplified throughout the history of the Commission by the background and experience of its members.
-The backgrounds of the present and past Commission chairs can be reviewed by clicking here.
+The backgrounds of the present and past Commission chairs can be reviewed at the link below.